 As shown in the image below, to apply a Global Filter you have created:

-- Check the Global Filter you wish to apply
+- Check the Global Filter and then select Apply.

 Create a Global Filter